scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 Reactivity
 ****************

-The two physics are coupled by the notion of reactivity, which is related to the probability of fission due to material properties.
-The temperature and density of materials can increase or decrease this probability, which directly impacts the neutron production and destruction rates and therefore, the reactor power.
+The two physics (neutronics and thermal-hydraulics) are coupled by the notion of reactivity, which is related to the probability of fission.
+The temperature and density of materials can increase or decrease this probability.
+Fission probability directly impacts the neutron production and destruction rates and therefore, the reactor power.
 The simplest form of the equations dictating this feedback are:

 .. math::